BigDataforYou/movie_recommendation_workshop_1/README.md

 # Movie Recommendation System

 The following system has been created for the event "[Recommendation System - Talks&Workshop](https://www.facebook.com/events/1833870853536142/)" organized by Big Data for You and held in Catania on Feb 25th, 2017.
-The workshop aimed at building a minimal web application in python, that could be used to recommend a movie based on the user preferences.
+The workshop aimed at building a minimal web application in Python 2, that could be used to recommend a movie based on the user preferences.

 ## Getting Started